Anon-Planet/thgtoa/docs/guide/index.md

 - **You are aware of your threat model.**

 - **You are in a safe place with public Wi-Fi without your smartphone or any other smart device on you.
-And preferably in a place without CCTV filming you (remember to [Find some safe places with decent public Wi-Fi][Find some safe places with decent public Wi-Fi:]** **and [Appendix Q: Using long-range Antenna to connect to Public Wi-Fis from a safe distance](#appendix-q-using-long-range-antenna-to-connect-to-public-wi-fis-from-a-safe-distance)**
+And preferably in a place without CCTV filming you (remember to [Find some safe places with decent public Wi-Fi](#find-some-safe-places-with-decent-public-wi-fi)** **and [Appendix Q: Using long-range Antenna to connect to Public Wi-Fis from a safe distance](#appendix-q-using-long-range-antenna-to-connect-to-public-wi-fis-from-a-safe-distance)**

 - **You are fully done and preparing one of the routes.**